Netflix/dgs/docs/data-loaders.md

 ### Chaining Dataloaders
 If you are chaining dataloaders, you are required to [manually call dispatch](https://github.com/graphql-java/java-dataloader#chaining-dataloader-calls), which can result in suboptimal batch sizes.
 The `java-dataloader` library now supports a [tickerMode](https://github.com/graphql-java/java-dataloader#scheduleddataloaderregistry-ticker-mode) in the registry when used with scheduled dispatching.
-This allows you to schedule the dispatch checks instead of manually calling dispatch in your data laoders.
+This allows you to schedule the dispatch checks instead of manually calling dispatch in your data loaders.
-To enable this feature for using the ticker mode in the DGS framework, you can set `graphql.dgs.dataloaderTickerModeEnabled` to true.
+To enable this feature for using the ticker mode in the DGS framework, you can set `graphql.dgs.dataloader.ticker-mode-enabled` to true.
+To control the overall schedule for checking the predicates, you can use `graphql.dgs.dataloader.schedule-duration` to specify the schedule.
+The default is set to 10ms.
 You can continue using the `@DgsDispatchPredicate` as described earlier to define individual policies for the data loaders dispatch schedule.
-The ticker mode feature will be enabled only for those data loaders that have the `DgsDispatchPredicate` set up.

 ## Thread Pool Optimization